Have you ever thought about taking your Android skills to the Android contract jobs market or are you looking to grow within it?

 So you’re looking to take a move into the Android contract jobs market but wondering what types of companies are looking and where they are?

 There are two types of companies that usually hire contract Android Developers.
 These can be differentiated based on whether they’re an “agency” or “product” company.
-Agencies are client driven and cover strategy for marketing, advertising, and branding, whereas product companies look for Android Developers to build their apps in-house for commercial or functional purposes.
+Agencies are client-driven and cover strategies for marketing, advertising, and branding, whereas product companies look for Android Developers to build their apps in-house for commercial or functional purposes.

 Android contract jobs can be found within businesses across the country and if you’re looking for contract work outside of the UK, some of the best digital agencies in Europe also have a requirement for contract developers.

 When it comes to product companies, you can expect to find Android Contract jobs in start-ups, eHealth, data science, mobile money, payment companies, and more.
-I have found that there is a real high demand from organisations that have no real IT presence but recognise that in today’s world they need an Android app to help them push forward as a successful business.
+I have found that there is a really high demand from organisations that have no real IT presence but recognise that in today’s world, they need an Android app to help them push forward as a successful businesses.